-Unit of Measurement Unit of Measurement Square feet Rental Payments Rents BND/month, vexclusive of service charge Typical lease term Two years or longer Frequency of rent payable (in advance) Monthly Typical rent deposit (expressed as X month's rent) Two to three months Security of tenure For the duration of the tenancy.
-There is no guarantee beyond the original term Does tenant have statutory rights to renewal?
-No, unless an option to renew is agreed at the outset and specified in the tenancy agreement Basis of rent increases or rent review Open market rental value Frequency of rent increases or rent review Every two years Service Charges, Operating Costs, Repairs & Insurance Responsibility for utilities Electricity, telecommunication and water consumption are separately metered and payable by each tenant Car parking Typically not provided Responsibility for internal repairs Tenant Responsibility for repairs of common parts Landlord (charged back via service charge) Responsibility for external/structural repairs Landlord Responsibility for building insurance Landlord Disposal of Leases Tenant subleasing & assignment rights Subletting or assignment to third parties is usually accepted (subject to the landlord's approval) Tenant early termination rights Only if a predetermination clause is provided for in the tenancy agreement Tenant's building reinstatement responsibilities Reinstated to original condition on expiry/termination
+Unit of Measurement Unit of Measurement Square Feet Rental Payments Rents BND/month, exclusive of service charge Typical lease term 2 years or longer Frequency of rent payable (in advance) Monthly Typical rent deposit (expressed as X months rent) 2 - 3 months Security of tenure For the duration of the tenancy.
+There is no guarantee beyond the original term Does a tenant have statutory rights to renewal?
+No, unless an option to renew is agreed at the outset and specified in the tenancy agreement Basis of rent increases or rent review Open market rental value Frequency of rent increases or rent review Every 2 years Service Charges, Operating Costs, Repairs & I nsurance Responsibility for utilities Electricity, telecommunication and water consumption are separately metered and payable by each tenant Car parking Typically not provided Responsibility for internal repairs Tenant Responsibility for repairs of common parts Landlord (charged back via service charge) Responsibility for external/structural repairs Landlord Responsibility for building insurance Landlord Disposal of Leases Tenant subleasing & assignment rights Subletting or assignment to third parties is usually accepted (subject to the landlords approval) Tenant early termination rights Only if a predetermination clause is provided for in the tenancy agreement Tenant's building reinstatement responsibilities Reinstated to original condition on expiry/termination

-Cambodia adopted a freehold system of land tenure under the 2001 Land Law.
-Private ownership of land is permissible for certain types of land.
-Under prior laws, ownership was permitted for residential property only, and agricultural land was reserved for state ownership, with limited 'possession' status only being granted to private citizens.
+Cambodia adopted a freehold system of land tenure with the implementation of the 2001 Land Law.
+Private ownership of land is permissible for some types of land.
+Under the former laws, ownership was permitted for residential property only and agricultural land was reserved for state ownership, with limited "possession" status only being granted to private citizens.

-Currently, three main types of land tenure exist:
+Currently, there are three main types of land tenure:

-- · Freehold: fee simple, unrestricted - Leasehold: long-term leaseholds (15-50 years) create 'in rem' rights.
-Long-term leases exist up to 50 years and are renewable once for another 50 years - Concessions: conditional leases granted by the government over state private land.
-Concessions are used for specific development purposes, with the land subject to specific conditions of use, primarily for agricultural projects, island development and mineral exploitation
+- · Freehold: fee simple, unrestricted; - Leasehold: long-term leaseholds (15 years or greater) create "in rem" rights that can be registered for a term of up to 50 years and renewed once for another 50 years; and - Concessions: conditional leases granted by the government over state private land.
+Concessions are used for specific development purposes, with the land subject to specific conditions of use, primarily for agricultural projects, island development and mineral exploitation.